m-kaif07/Jarvis---Your-Personal-Voice-Activated-Assistant-with-Face-Lock-/README.md

 Key Features:
 Voice Command Recognition: Jarvis can understand and process your voice commands, allowing you to interact with it naturally.

+Face Lock Security: The new Face Lock feature enhances your privacy and security.
+To gain access to Jarvis, users need to provide their own image for identification.
+Only authorized users are granted access to the virtual assistant.

 Send Emails: Send emails effortlessly with voice commands.
 Jarvis simplifies the process of composing and sending emails, making communication a breeze.
 It firstly asks for the recipient's name ( stored in the dictionary of send_email file ), then asks for the content or body, and then sends the Email.

 Open Applications: Launch your favorite applications or software with a simple vocal request.
 No more searching through menus; just ask Jarvis to open it for you.